QuineDot/rust-learning/src/dyn-trait-eq.md

 > When comparing wide pointers, both the address and the metadata are tested for equality.
-However, note that comparing trait object pointers (`*const dyn Trait`) is unreliable: pointers to values of the same underlying type can compare inequal (because vtables are duplicated in multiple codegen units), and pointers to values of different underlying type can compare equal (since identical vtables can be deduplicated within a codegen unit).
+However, note that comparing trait object pointers (`*const dyn Trait`) is unreliable: pointers to values of the same underlying type can compare unequal (because vtables are duplicated in multiple codegen units), and pointers to values of different underlying type can compare equal (since identical vtables can be deduplicated within a codegen unit).